ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Getting care for symptoms and side effects

 Cancer and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative care can help a person at any stage of illness.
-People often receive treatment for the cancer and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
+People often receive treatment for the cancer at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 Treatment options by stage

-In general, stages 0, I, II, and III are curable with surgery.
+In general, stages 0, I, II, and III are often curable with surgery.
 However, many patients with stage III colorectal cancer, and some with stage II, receive chemotherapy after surgery to increase the chance of eliminating the disease.
-Stage IV is not often curable, but it is treatable and the growth of the cancer and the symptoms of the disease can be managed.
+Patients with stage II and III rectal cancer will also receive radiation therapy with chemotherapy either before or after surgery.
+Stage IV is not often curable, but it is treatable, and the growth of the cancer and the symptoms of the disease can be managed.
 Clinical trials are also a treatment option for each stage.

 Stage 0 colorectal cancer

-The usual treatment is a polypectomy (removal of a polyp) during a colonoscopy.
+The usual treatment is a polypectomy, or removal of a polyp, during a colonoscopy.
 There is no additional surgery unless the polyp cannot be fully removed.